 Northeast Portland Neighborhoods

 Northeast Portland has long been a great place to live.
-Located on both sides of I-84, if offers close proximity to everything.
+Located on both sides of I-84, it offers close proximity to everything.
 The three most popular neighborhoods are Alameda, Irvington, and Laurelhurst.
-NE Portland is more expensive than SE Portland and is home to the Convention Center, Rose Garden Arena and Lloyd Center Mall.
+NE Portland is more expensive than SE Portland and is home to the Convention Center, Rose Garden Arena, and Lloyd Center Mall.
 This area is well served by light rail and has a strong employment base in addition to great neighborhoods.
 Geographically it is smaller than SE Portland and sits just north and east of downtown Portland.
 SE Portland, on the other hand, lines up directly with downtown and the bridges that link the east side to downtown.
 (Downtown Portland is on the west side of the Willamette River and the NE and SE neighborhoods are on the east side of the river).

 Alameda was laid out as an exclusive sub-division in 1909 and added to the City of Portland.
 It has streets, of older architecturally significant (lots of Tudors), and view homes, trendy neighborhood shops.
 It has a high level of community and school involvement, which have made it a local favorite.

 Irvington has an old and quaint downtown that runs along Sandy Blvd.
 Lloyd Center (Oregon’s largest Mall) is located here along with the Rose Garden and the Oregon Convention Center.
 Clusters of small restaurants are within walking distance of most homes.
 The residents of Irvington tend to be managerial types with only 30% of the households having children.

 Laurelhurst is a close-in residential area of 1,817 homes with Laurelhurst Park at the heart.
 This neighborhood has circular medians planted with roses and statues of famous founders.
 Homes range from the modest bungalow (not so modest prices) to Georgian mansions.
 Unlike Irvington, Laurelhurst is home to families.
 People chat over the front porch and take life a bit slower.
 Even though living in this area requires a healthy budget, you won’t see many high-end cars here.
 Residents care more about their families and community than their wheels.

 Southeast Portland Neighborhoods